cessda/coordinate-portal/README.md

 ### Add a new field

 1. Each study retrieved from Elasticsearch is first routed through the `getStudyModel()` method located in `/src/utilities/metadata.js`.
-This cleans the data ready to be used throughout the application.
+This cleans the data and applies type restrictions.
 Add the new field to the object returned from this method.
 Like other fields, it should be provided from Elasticsearch as a child property of the `data._source` object.
 2. If the field should be displayed on the search page for each result, modify the `/src/components/Result.jsx` component.
 Add additional HTML mark-up as necessary and the new field will be available as a child property of the `item` object.
 For example `<p>{item.newField}</p>`.
 3. If the field should be displayed on the study detail page, modify the `/src/components/Detail.jsx` component.
 Add additional HTML mark-up as necessary and the new field will be available as a child property of the `item` object.
 For example `<p>{item.newField}</p>`.
 4. Remember to add new strings to the translations located in `/src/locales` if necessary (i.e. for the new field label etc.)